-Testimony Senate Bill 2274- IN OPPOSITION Human Services Committee Sixty-seventy Legislative Assembly of North Dakota February 1, 2021
+Testimony Senate Bill 2274- IN OPPOSITION Human Services Committee Sixty-seventy Legislative Assembly of North Dakota March 23, 2021

-Greetings Chairman Lee, Vice Chair Roers, and Senate Human Services Committee,
+Greetings Chairman Weisz, Vice Chair Rohr, and House Human Services Committee,

 My name is Joan Connell.
 As a pediatrician as well as a clinical professor of Pediatrics, and based on many personal experiences, I am urging a DO-NOT-PASS vote on SB 2274.
-I am sure others will provide testimony regarding differences in curriculum and training.
+I think that the issue of lack of insurance coverage for naturopaths and the prescriptions they may write, that will result in horrific out-of-pocket-costs should end this discussion.
+However, I am sure others will gloss over this essential fact and provide testimony regarding differences in curriculum and training.
 These objective differences are important to consider as the legislature works to discern the true "floor" of qualifications for people/groups who have less training but desire the privilege of prescriptive authority and other components of a physician's scope of practice.
 I would imagine that you balance this "floor" and its associated risk of negligence and poor patient outcomes against the need to increase access to medical care in our state, which is in part achieved by providers working at the full scope of their practice.
 Many times in my career I have heard and experienced the reality of this statement: